kstenerud/concise-encoding/ce-structure.md

 It's best to think ahead about types and values that might be problematic on the various platforms your application runs on.
 In some cases, switching to a different type might be enough.
 In others, a schema limitation might be the better approach.
 Regardless, applications **SHOULD** always take problematic values and their mitigations into account during the design phase in order to ensure uniform (and thus unexploitable) behavior in all parts of an application.

- * The Concise Encoding integer type can store the value `-0`, but most platform integer types cannot.
-The recommended approach is to convert to a float type if possible, or reject the document.
+ * The [Concise Binary Encoding](cbe-specification.md) integer encoding can store the "integer" value `-0` (which is actually a float), but if the destination cannot handle floating point values, it will have to reject the document.
  * Platforms might not be able to handle the NUL character in strings.
 Please see the [NUL character](#nul-character) section for how to deal with this.
  * Platforms might not support UTF-8 encoding.
  * Platforms might not support the full range of Unicode codepoints.